-But what is fantasy, anyway?
-And why do we love it?
-In fact, these are my driving questions.
-I don’t expect to answer them perfectly: good questions you never do.
-But in attempting to find one or another answer, I hope to bring up a variety of material.
+I hope to bring up a historically and stylistically varied range of material here.
 Mostly I’m interested in the modern genre of writing we call fantasy, the origins of which lie in 19th century developments that range from the romanticism of E.T.A.
-Hoffmann and folklorists like the Grimm brothers or Elias Lönnrot, to neurotic urban flaneurs like Poe and Nerval, to the archaizing aesthetics of anti-modern thinkers like William Morris, and to mystical visionaries like Lewis Carroll and George MacDonald.
-I’m increasingly interested in the origins and sources of fantasy, and will explore them here, but my interest is above all that of a current practitioner: apart from my novel for the MFA, I have an epic fantasy manuscript in hand.
-I care about what’s happening in literature now.
-It’s an exciting time to be writing.
+Hoffmann and folklorists like the Grimm brothers or Elias Lönnrot, to neurotic urban flaneurs like Poe and Nerval, and the archaizing aesthetics of anti-modern thinkers like William Morris, and mystical visionaries like Lewis Carroll and George MacDonald.
+But to be deep in fantasy is to be deep in history.
+And then sometimes we are the deep history, as in the so-called science-fantasy projects of writers like Cordwainer Smith, Doris Lessing, and Gene Wolfe.

 The posts will in the main be essays and usually somewhat ‘long-form,’ but they are free-ranging, speculative essays, not academic.
 I don’t think of myself as arguing much of anything here.
 Anyway argument is not the substance of my writing, only maybe an accident of it.
 Please chime in with whatever odd thoughts and learning my odd thoughts and learning might occasion.
 I always love to know what other people are reading and I appreciate recommendations, contemporary or classic.
 I have extremely eclectic taste: partly because I appreciate as art what I may not agree with as idea, and partly because I find fantasy in so many unexpected places.
 Fantasy means visionary in its most basic etymology, and that’s something I try never to lose sight of.